DexNet

-Dex-net is a robotic manipulator.
+Dex-net is a robotic.
 It uses a Grasp Quality Convolutional Neural Network to learn how to grasp unusually shaped objects.

 History

 Dex-net was developed by University of California, Berkeley professor Ken Goldberg and graduate student Jeff Mahler.

 Design

 Dex-net includes a high-resolution 3-D sensor and two arms, each controlled by a different neural network.
 One arm is equipped with a conventional robot gripper and another with a suction system.
 The robot’s software scans an object and then asks both neural networks to decide, on the fly, whether to grab or suck a particular object.
 It runs on an off-the-shelf industrial machine made by Swiss robotics company ABB.